 Information for Families

-More information for families about the ReST treatment can be found in the information for families handout which you can download and print.
+More information for families about the ReST treatment can be found in the ReST-Parent-handout which you can download and print.

 - The research also shows that some of the judgements we ask the clinician to make are quite difficult to learn in a short time.

 We are working on improving access to ReST treatment through this website and other projects.
 If you would like to help us improve the treatment, we would like to hear from you.